Asymmetric Correntropy for Robust Adaptive Filtering: Introduction

 \section{Introduction}

-In recent years, much attention has been paid to the problem of how to improve the robustness of adaptive filters against impulsive noises \cite{Peng2018Robust,Chen2016Generalized,Chen2017Kernel}.
-An efficient approach to solving this problem is to apply the concept of correntropy to construct new cost functions for adaptive filters\cite{liu2007correntropy,chen2012maximum,chen2015convergence,bessa2009entropy,Shi2014Convex,Zhao2011Kernel,chen2017maximum,Wang2016Robust,Singh2009Using,Ma2015Maximum}.
+\IEEEPARstart{A}daptive filters are used in a wide range of signal processing including channel equalization, noise cancellation, system modeling and so on.
+In recent years, much attention has been paid to the problem of how to improve the robustness of adaptive filters against impulsive noises \cite{chen2016generalized, lu2018performance, chambers1997robust, zayyani2014continuous, liu2007correntropy, chen2015convergence, shi2014convex, chen2017maximum, singh2009using, ma2015maximum}.
+To deal with impulsive noises, some robust adaptive filters were developed based on $p$-norm or mixed-norm, such as least mean $p$-norm (LMP) \cite{lu2018performance}, robust mixed-norm (RMN) \cite{chambers1997robust} and continuous mixed $p$-norm \cite{zayyani2014continuous}.
+Another efficient approach to solve this problem is to apply some exponential loss functions \cite{dennis1978techniques}, such as the Gaussian function in correntropy, to construct new cost functions for adaptive filters \cite{liu2007correntropy,chen2015convergence,shi2014convex,chen2017maximum,singh2009using,ma2015maximum}.
 Correntropy is a local similarity measure between two random variables defined in kernel space, which is insensitive to large errors and thus can suppress the adverse effects of impulsive noises or outliers \cite{principe2010information}.